-Long or interactive content doesn’t fit into the small space of an Info-Popup or must not obstruct the map.
+The info panel pattern provides for the display of long or interactive content that doesn’t fit into the small space of an info pop-up or that must not obstruct the map.

-Consider the empty state of the Info-Panel, i.e. before the user has clicked on a feature to display its content.
-In this case the panel can either serve as a place to display instructions on how to select something, provide a search, or a list of links sorted by relevance, best, or worst.
-If no such utilization can be identified it is best to keep the Info-Panel closed by default.
+Last, it’s important to consider the empty state of the info panel.
+Design special content that can be displayed while the panel is open but before the user clicks a feature.
+In this case, the panel can either serve as a place for instructions on how to select something, show a graphic that adds interest to your app, or use the space for other useful content, such as a list of curated locations.
+If no such use can be identified, keep the info panel closed by default.

 ArcGIS Indoors software is a complete indoor mapping system for smart building management.
 Its indoor viewer app allows you to find office locations and resources within a building or a site.
 The app starts by displaying the whole site.
 Selecting a building lets you peek inside to see its floor plans.
 As you do that, an info panel opens on the right showing detailed information about the building or feature.
 Within that panel, users can then invoke actions such as routing to other features, booking meeting rooms or office hotels, calling or emailing occupants, or logging issues and work orders.
 The info panel is slightly offset from its surrounding borders to distinguish it from the content panel on the left and indicate that the information shown is related to a selected feature in the map.